Last updated: May 4, 2026

 - Blind exemption: the same instructions allow a $1,500 exemption for each qualifying blind taxpayer or spouse.

-- Qualifying parent or grandparent exemption: the Form 140 instructions allow a $10,000 exemption for a qualifying parent or grandparent if the support, residence, age, and activities-of-daily-living rules are met.
+- Qualifying parent or grandparent exemption: the Form 140 instructions allow a $10,000 exemption for a qualifying parent or grandparent if the support, residence, age, and other rules are met.

 There is also a newer issue to watch for 2025 returns filed in 2026.
-Arizona’s Middle Class Tax Cuts Package worksheet says residents who qualify for the federal enhanced deduction for seniors may also claim that deduction on Arizona Form 140.
-That deduction is not available on Form 140A or Form 140EZ, so this is one reason many seniors should avoid the simplest form.
+Arizona’s MCTCP worksheet says residents who qualify for the federal enhanced deduction for seniors may also claim that deduction on Arizona Form 140.
+That deduction is not available on Form 140A or Form 140EZ, so some seniors should avoid the simplest form.

 Property-tax relief overview

 If your problem is the house tax bill, start with the county assessor.
-Use the official county assessor contact list for relief questions and the official county treasurer contact list for bill-and-payment questions.
+The assessor handles values, valuation protection, and exemptions.
+The treasurer handles billing and payments.

-The statewide program most Arizona seniors ask about is the Property Valuation Protection Option, often called the Senior Freeze.
-It freezes your home’s limited property value, which is the taxable value, for a renewable three-year period.
+The statewide program many Arizona seniors ask about is the Property Valuation Protection Option, often called the Senior Freeze.
+The property-tax FAQ says it fixes the valuation of a qualifying primary residence for a renewable three-year period.
 It does not freeze the final tax bill, because local tax rates from schools, counties, cities, and special districts can still change.

 Rent rebate or circuit-breaker overview